Comando Truppe Alpine: After the Cold War

-The last brigade to disband was the Alpine Brigade Tridentina, which was lowered its flag for the last time on 31 December 2002.
-However, on the next day the Tridentina Division Command was activated in Bolzano as a deployable division level command.
-The Tridentina Division Command carries on the traditions of the 2nd Alpine Division Tridentina and the Alpine Brigade Tridentina.
+The last brigade to disband was the Alpine Brigade "Tridentina", which lowered its flag for the last time on 31 December 2002.
+However, on the next day the Division Command "Tridentina" was activated in Bolzano as a deployable division command.
+The division command carries on the traditions of the 2nd Alpine Division "Tridentina" and the Alpine Brigade "Tridentina".

 Today

 Today the Command is located in the northern Italian City of Bolzano and consists of the following units: